[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The railroads of Georgia, although on the verge of complete collapse, desperately struggled to maintain service.
 Through efforts which must have been herculean, the Central completed in April, 1863, an entirely new series of car and engine shops at Macon to replace its original facilities at Savannah which had been converted into military arsenals at the beginning of the war.
 The same road had even gone so far as to manufacture its own spikes by hand.30 In May all of the Georgia carriers joined with the state in the organization of a "Rail Road Steamship Company" for the purpose of importing "such articles as cannot be done without for repairs" into Savannah through the blockade.31

 While the capacity of Georgia railroads to supply the Confederate armies continued to decline, Federal pressure upon the Confederate front in Tennessee became overpowering.
-Worried by Federal movements, both real and imaginary, General Bragg decided upon a general retreat, and on May 14 his Chief of Staff, General Indicates a West Point graduate and gives his Class.William W. Mackall, requested Governor Brown to forward every piece of available railroad equipment in Georgia to Tullahoma in anticipation of the coming movement.
+Worried by Federal movements, both real and imaginary, General Bragg decided upon a general retreat, and on May 14 his Chief of Staff, General Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.William W. Mackall, requested Governor Brown to forward every piece of available railroad equipment in Georgia to Tullahoma in anticipation of the coming movement.
 For some reason the gubernatorial response was entirely cordial: Brown not only wired instantly that "every assistance" would be "cheerfully rendered,"32 but he quickly bullied the Macon and Western, the Central, and the Georgia roads into parting with a considerable portion of their rolling stock, and even released p525 the motive power and cars of his Western and Atlantic with an altogether surprising abandon.
 He evidently forgot that Bragg's withdrawal would bring serious war to the sacred soil of Georgia for the first time.
 With these additions to his transportation materiel, Bragg successfully withdrew from the vicinity of Tullahoma and concentrated his forces at Chattanooga.

 A more revealing mixture of the actual position of the Confederate forces became evident a few weeks later.
-In July the dark blue flood of General Indicates a West Point graduate and gives his Class.Ambrose E. Burnside's division began to engulf eastern Tennessee; by September 2 it had occupied Knoxville, and effective Confederate control of the eastern Tennessee railroads was ended.
+In July the dark blue flood of General Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.Ambrose E. Burnside's division began to engulf eastern Tennessee; by September 2 it had occupied Knoxville, and effective Confederate control of the eastern Tennessee railroads was ended.
 No longer was Chattanooga a division point upon a principal southern communication line; it was now a fragile outpost, tied precariously to the remainder of the Confederacy by the single, tenuous line of the Western and Atlantic.
-Chattanooga had become a trap rather than a bastion, a fact which certainly was realized by Indicates a West Point graduate and gives his Class.Rosecrans and probably by General Bragg also.
+Chattanooga had become a trap rather than a bastion, a fact which certainly was realized by Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Rosecrans and probably by General Bragg also.
 The supreme importance of the Western and Atlantic was clear to both, although it seems that Bragg at first feared cavalry raids upon it rather than the full-scale flanking movement which actually was contemplated.
 The Army of Tennessee lingered in Chattanooga, Bragg contenting himself with the preparation of duplicate parts for Western and Atlantic bridges and with calls for reinforcement.33 Not until September 6 did he become sufficiently aware of his real peril to move his regiments uncertainly southward through the ridge country near Chickamauga Creek.

 As the two armies groped blindly for each other through broken and confusing terrain, the Confederate railroad system was carrying out its greatest single achievement.
-In answer to the pleas of Bragg, and despite the terrible losses sustained at Gettysburg, General Indicates a West Point graduate and gives his Class.James Longstreet's entire corps was detached from the Army of Northern Virginia for service in the West.
+In answer to the pleas of Bragg, and despite the terrible losses sustained at Gettysburg, General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.James Longstreet's entire corps was detached from the Army of Northern Virginia for service in the West.
 Since the old direct rail line through eastern Tennessee could not be used, the transfer was accomplished by the p526 painfully roundabout route via the Carolinas, Augusta, and Atlanta.
 This was no mean task, involving as it did the transportation of some twelve thousand men over nearly a thousand miles of dilapidated trackage in about ten days.
 "Never before," wrote one of Longstreet's staff, "were so many troops moved over such worn-out railways. . . .
 Never before were such crazy cars — passenger, baggage, mail, coal, box, platform, all and every sort, wobbling on the jumping strap-iron — used for hauling good soldiers.
 But we got there, nevertheless."34 For once, the makeshift liaison between the carriers and the military appears to have been at once cordial and efficient, and when the sweating divisions of Bragg and Rosecrans blundered into contact along the Chickamauga, the smoke of Longstreet's troop trains already hung heavy in the gaps below Ringgold.
 And if Bragg failed to press his advantage, the railroads were not responsible.

 The routine problems of railroading in a beleaguered land without appreciable industrial potential increased steadily and with little regard for the result of Chickamauga or of any other battle.
 On the Western and Atlantic the continuing currency crisis and the operation of Gresham's Law rendered it nearly impossible for ticket agents to maintain a supply of small change.35 When the same road somehow located 350 tons of surplus rail in South Georgia in November, it could not find sufficient idle cars on its own line to bring the priceless iron to Atlanta and was obliged to appeal to the Central for the loan of the requisite equipment.
 By December the car shortage was so severe throughout the state that civilian shippers were telegraphing the Governor for aid in the placement of single box cars.36 Supplies which did manage to get through the blockade commanded prices twenty-five times the prewar levels.37 As expenses continued to rise, they were of course translated p527 into stiff rate increases, which, moreover, were applied to government traffic, regardless of previous agreement.38

 For the supply of the fifty thousand men of the Army of Tennessee, now inactive along the heights overlooking Chattanooga, the Western and Atlantic and its feeder lines proved sadly inadequate.
 Because of the meager support furnished by the agents of the Western and Atlantic, Bragg on November 15 expressed the fear that his army soon would be starved out.
 "Soldiers in Atlanta," he reported, "have been waiting transportation for three weeks. . . .
-Our horses are starving, with the storehouses in Atlanta full of corn."39 After the Confederate defeat at Missionary Ridge and the substitution of Indicates a West Point graduate and gives his Class.Joseph E. Johnston for Bragg, the complaints of the military became even more insistent; in January the new commander was wiring Governor Brown that "the Rail Road from Atlanta does not supply our wants . . . if it does not supply us, we cannot defend this portion of the state."40 Western and Atlantic freight trains frequently were consuming thirty-six hours upon the one‑hundred-mile journey from Atlanta to the new Confederate base at Dalton, Georgia.41 Inevitably, there developed an orgy of accusation and name-calling between Richmond and Milledgeville, certain of Governor Brown's sarcastic remarks being among the most scathing in all American history, but little practical improvement resulted.
+Our horses are starving, with the storehouses in Atlanta full of corn."39 After the Confederate defeat at Missionary Ridge and the substitution of Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Joseph E. Johnston for Bragg, the complaints of the military became even more insistent; in January the new commander was wiring Governor Brown that "the Rail Road from Atlanta does not supply our wants . . . if it does not supply us, we cannot defend this portion of the state."40 Western and Atlantic freight trains frequently were consuming thirty-six hours upon the one‑hundred-mile journey from Atlanta to the new Confederate base at Dalton, Georgia.41 Inevitably, there developed an orgy of accusation and name-calling between Richmond and Milledgeville, certain of Governor Brown's sarcastic remarks being among the most scathing in all American history, but little practical improvement resulted.
 Although they functioned after a fashion to the very end, the railroads of Georgia were finally beginning to collapse burning a strain far greater than their builders ever anticipated.

 As a result of the Federal successes at Chattanooga, some twenty-five miles of the state road's right of way fell into the hands of the invading p528 forces.
 The Western and Atlantic had, in fact, become two railroads, each a vital supply for an army, and it was to remain in this divided condition until the fall of Atlanta permanently ended its career as a Confederate line.
 Under Federal military control, the northern or Chattanooga section of the road received ample supplies.
 War materiel rumbled unceasingly into the Federal supply depots at Ringgold, and upon the Western and Atlantic yards in Chattanooga there arose a completely equipped machine shop whose foremen were not hampered by shortages.42 It was against such an adequacy of material and equipment that the exhausted Georgia lines were now pitted.